mimine47/Book_Recommender/README.md

 python interface.py
 ```

-* Open your browser at `http://localhost:7860`.
+* Open your browser at `http://localhost:7860`
-* Enter a query like `"fantasy books with magic"` and click **Find Books**.
+* Enter a query like `"fantasy books with magic"` and click **Find Books**
-* Recommended books will appear in a gallery with thumbnails and metadata.
+* Recommended books will appear in a gallery with thumbnails and metadata

 ### Example: Search Pipeline